-OFFICE OF THE GOVERNOR — News Release — Governor Ige vetoes eight bills, allows law enforcement standards board to become lawPosted on Jul 10, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige vetoes eight bills, allows law enforcement standards board to become lawPosted on Jul 10, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has notified legislative leaders and key lawmakers that he will veto eight out of 11 bills on his Intent to Veto list.